Kounta by Lightspeed uses an OAuth 2.0 compliant RESTful API for easy integration with third-party applications.

 Etag headers and HTTP caching here.

-Kounta will use standard HTTP status codes when your requests cannot be satisfied.
+Kounta by Lightspeed will use standard HTTP status codes when your requests cannot be satisfied.

 Additional error information will be sent in the response body as key-value pairs,